-If your competitors are already using Google AdWords, this might the reason why you want to start your own campaign.
-But the competition can be fierce, and as a result the cost per click is going up, up, up.
-If your keyword bid is too low then your ads could be relegated to page 2 or 3 of the search results.
+If your competitors are already using Google Ads, this might be the reason why you want to start your own campaign.
+But the competition can be fierce, and as a result, the cost per click is going up, up, up.
+If your keyword bid is too low, then your ads could be relegated to page 2 or 3 of the search results.

 If you have no budget, your ads will stop

-AdWords has a very short shelf life.
-And when I mean short, it means when your budget is spent, your ads turn off.
-Compare this with SEO that is a longer term investment, with a longer shelf life.
+Google Ads has a very short shelf life.
+And when I say short, it means when your budget is spent, your ads turn off.
+Compare this with SEO that is a longer-term investment, with a longer shelf life.

 Adverts have limitations

-You are restricted by the amount of characters you’re allowed.
-There are two 30 character headlines and one large 80 character description and a customisable display URL.
+You are restricted by the number of characters you’re allowed.
+There are three 30 character headlines, two large 90 character description lines and a customisable display URL.
 And you ideally need to include an attention-grabbing headline, keywords, benefits and a call to action in that too.
-There’s a lot to fit into your ads, it really is an art, here’s our top tips for better ads.
+There’s a lot to fit into your ads, it really is an art.
+Here are our top tips for better ads.

 Be careful with keyword targeting